clarusway/git-class/README.md

 8:37 am I did minor changes here..and now will go back to my experiment branch will do rebase
 >>>>>>> main

+I do see my changes here 8:57.. still need to work on it.